 Additionally, it is important to remind the client that we are simply hired labor.
 We can build the site, we can maintain it, but the responsibility ultimately belongs to the client.
 This maintenance contract helps reinforce the notion that when the server goes down or an API module becomes deprecated, it’s their responsibility — both the rewards and risks of running an online web site — and not yours.
 Of course, you’d be glad to help out, for a fee :)

 We’ve spent years perfecting this contract and it’s worked quite well for us.
 So we want you to have it, for free.
 Go ahead, download the PDF and use it as a template for your web design & development business.
 It’s a solid legal contract that you can use as is or change up for your specific needs.
 Either way, you’re getting a great start on entering your next client project.

-And if you happen to already be an Intervals user, you will find that these contracts align nicely with our online project workflow.
-Here is how we usually handle our maintenance contracts using Intervals:
+And if you happen to already be using Intervals online task management software, you will find that these contracts align nicely with our online project workflow.
+Here is how we usually handle our web maintenance contracts using Intervals:

 - Create a project named the same as the maintenance contract, for example, ACME Maintenance 001.